gregology/gregology.github.io/codex.md

 - I have many implicit associations that lead to bias
 - I have a slight automatic preference for people that look like me
-- I am susceptible to many cognitive biases and logical fallacies
+- I am susceptible to many cognitive biases & logical fallacies
-- It is my responsibility to continue to identify my biases and challenge my perceptions
+- It is my responsibility to continue to identify my biases & challenge my perceptions

+### Beliefs about my Privilege

+- I am privileged because:
+  - I am human
+  - I have a loving & supporting family
+  - my physical appearance & cultural traits are considered "normal" where I live
+  - I natively speak english with a western accent
+  - of my citizenships & permanent residency
+  - I have access to the internet
+  - I understand & create technology
+  - I have a warm dry place to sleep
+  - I have access to healthcare & counselling
+  - I have learned tools to deal with stress
+  - I have free time
+  - have the freedom to travel to most places on earth
+- Humans are privileged because:
+  - we are self aware
+  - we can control our environment
+  - we can control other creatures
+  - we communicate & organise with other each other
+  - we can record & share ideas & concepts
+  - we learn from others experience

 ## Principles

-- Think critically and objectively
+- Think critically
-- Remain open minded to opposing views and ideas
+- Remain objective & open minded
+- Seek opposing views & ideas
 - Withhold judgement of others
-- Aim to understand other people
+- Seek to understand other people's intentions
 - Maximise Sentience fulfilment
-- Let go of hate and resentment
+- Do not harbour hate or resentment
 - Minimise Sentience distress
-- Own mistakes and achievements
+- Own mistakes & achievements
-- Fight the ego
+- Identify & control ego
 - Take risks & stay uncomfortable
-- New information should update my perspective
-- Befriend those who think differently
+- Update or reenforce opinions when presented reliable information

 ## Hopes and Desires